jaimeHMol/QB/README.md

 ## What is?
 A productivity tool for every Boomi developer who wants to do repetitive and booring activities in a automated way.
-In addition for thouse
+In addition for those who wants go further and analyze meta data about executions, processes status, quality of the integrations developed, etc.

 ## Why?